Bear Hugs

-Blair stormed into the loft, threw his jacket at the hook and tossed
+Blair stormed into the loft, threw his jacket at the hook and tossed his keys in the general

 direction of the basket.